SeisoLLC/.github/CONTRIBUTING.md

 * If the "how" or "why" of your changes may be unclear during review, preemptively open a comment on that line of code in the PR, explaining your reasoning.
 * Ensure that all tests are passing, and if your code is introducing a new feature, include test coverage for that feature.
+  * If a change is introduced but not automatically tested, you must define a Testing section in your PR describing how to test your additions and why it isn't automated.
 * Code changes must be accompanied by the appropriate documentation updates or additions.

 ### How to review